Family Caregivers: Just How Burnt Out Are You?

 Finally, make sure you are scheduling time to rest at least monthly.
 Respite services are designed to give caregivers a break, so take advantage of them.
 Respite care can be something as simple as your sibling sitting with your loved one for a few hours while you go out to lunch with a friend.

-Senior living can be an optimal solution for your loved one and for yourself.
+A senior living community can be an optimal solution for your loved one—and for yourself.
 Today’s senior living communities don’t just take care of your parent or loved one’s physical needs.
-They provide a community of friends and caring staff, provide tons of amenities and enriching activities, and can truly take both your and your loved one from struggling to thriving.
-You may be delaying a decision that can improve your health and your loved one’s health.
-Start the conversation with your parent or loved one—you might be surprised by how well it goes.
+They provide a community of friends and caring staff, tons of amenities and enriching activities, and an environment that lifts both you and your loved one from struggling to thriving.